 She has framed the flower with vertical stripes and weft twining and I can’t wait to see where she goes from here.
 I am wondering if she will create a series of flowers, each within a little frame.

 Here in Pennsylvania, the daffodils are in full bloom.
 It got warmer and warmer as I traveled from Massachusetts to Pennsylvania, staying with Susan, then Beth along the way and now with Ron and Carol..
 It was interesting to attend the guild meeting in Boston….more like a mini conference than a guild meeting with four well attended workshops running side by side in the morning followed by a guest speaker after lunch.

 Founded in 1922, it is the oldest guild in the USA and the book

 that they published to celebrate their 90th anniversary is a treasure.
-The meeting was the largest I have attended with a surprising amount of familiar faces…past students and people I have met at other guilds.
+The meeting was the largest I have attended with a surprising amount of familiar faces…online backstrap weavers and people I have met at other guilds.
 It was nice to see Laurie Autio again and meet Deb Watson.

 On the way to the Mannings I spent an evening in Beth’s home accompanied by the work of Jason Collingwood….well, what do you know….red and black! (with some white wall space between to complete the favorite color combo)….

 I had a fun weekend with a group of backstrap weavers…

 Laura is a natural and quickly found that “sweet spot” where the sword would sit up nicely in the shed without constantly clattering to the floor.
 You can see how she is practicing controlling the edge warps to make nice even edges.